5-ish Merino Wool Myths, Debunked

 We get it, few people want their clothes to make them into Bibendum (That’s the Michelin Man’s name.
 True story).
 And minimizing bulk is vital for performance socks, where you don’t want to negatively impact the fit of your hiking boots, running shoes, ski boots, etc.

-Merino Wool might be the most versatile sock material we know.
+Merino Wool might be the most versatile, best sock material we know.
 We knit with four different yarn weights (yarn weight = yarn thickness), ranging from ultra-lightweight to heavyweight.

 And sure, we can knit a thick, cushy sock by using heavyweight yarns and adding some terry loop cushion.
 Some have compared our full cushion Mountaineering socks to walking on clouds.
 But Merino Wool yarn is no thick strand you'd find in the crochet basket.
 You'd likely call it a thread, even our heavyweight yarns.

 Myth 3A: Wool Is for Winter; It's Too Hot for Summer

 We’ll debunk this wool myth in one (long) word: Thermoregulation.
 We wrote a whole post explaining what thermoregulation means and how it works, plus another on why Merino Wool is great for summer, but to summarize the main points…

 Yes, Merino Wool socks keep your toes warm on cold winter days (Vermont has a lot of those).
 But the thermoregulating properties that allow Merino Wool to hold in warmth on cold days are the exact same properties that let it release that heat on hot days, actively cooling your feet.

 Wearing Merino Wool socks is like giving your feet their own thermostat.
 Or as one of you put it:

 “They kept my feet warm in cold weather and comfy in hot weather.
 The hot weather comfort was unexpected!” – Carolyn W.

 Unexpected, but undeniable.
 Merino Wool is the true year-round champ.